akka/akka/docs/src/main/paradox/scala/http/routing-dsl/path-matchers.md

 left until, in most cases, it eventually has been consumed completely.

-What exactly gets matched and consumed as well as extracted from the unmatched path in each directive is defined with the patch matching DSL, which is built around these types:
+What exactly gets matched and consumed as well as extracted from the unmatched path in each directive is defined with the path matching DSL, which is built around these types:

 ```scala
 trait PathMatcher[L: Tuple]